YuvikaGupta875/Yuvika-Gupta_Girl-Hackathon_SWE_2025/README_google_girl_hackathon.md

 # Phase 1 Implementation:
 This project explores the application of quantum computing in medical diagnosis by developing a hybrid quantum-classical neural network (QNN).
 Using the MIMIC-III dataset, the model integrates classical machine learning with quantum computing to predict patient outcomes, diagnosing medical conditions from intensive care data.
 The project uses TensorFlow Quantum (TFQ) and Cirq for quantum circuit simulation, enabling the representation of complex relationships in the data that classical models may struggle to capture.

+## Tech Stack
+- TensorFlow 2.15
+- TensorFlow Quantum
+- Cirq (Quantum Circuit Simulation)
+- SymPy(Symbolic Mathematics)
+- Scikit-Learn (Preprocessing & Evaluation)
+- Pandas & NumPy (Data Handling)
+- Kaggle API (Dataset Retrieval)

+# Dataset
+MIMIC-III (Medical Information Mart for Intensive Care III) MIMIC-III is a comprehensive, de-identified dataset comprising health-related data from patients admitted to critical care units.
+It contains information such as demographic data, vital signs, laboratory measurements, procedures, medications, and diagnosis codes (ICD-9).

+Medical Records: Over 60,000 intensive care unit (ICU) stays for more than 40,000 patients.
+ICD-9 Codes: The primary source of diagnostic labels used to train the QNN.
+These codes represent various medical conditions and procedures, which the model aims to predict based on patient data.
+Vital Signs and Lab Results: Used as input features in the quantum model, helping predict outcomes based on the quantum-enhanced learning.
+- **Source:** MIMIC-III (10,000 patients)
+- **Files Used:**
+  - `DIAGNOSES_ICD_random.csv` (ICD Codes for Diagnoses)
+  - `D_ICD_DIAGNOSES.csv` (ICD Code Descriptions)
+  - `PATIENTS_random.csv` (Patient Demographics)
+  - `ADMISSIONS_random.csv` (Hospital Admissions Data)

 # Theoretical Background:
 # Quantum Computing in Machine Learning
 Quantum computing introduces fundamentally new ways to process information through qubits, which can exist in superpositions of states (|0⟩ and |1⟩) and can be entangled with each other.
 This allows quantum systems to represent and compute over vast amounts of information simultaneously, opening up new possibilities for solving problems intractable for classical systems.